• Home

 For kids that love play food (what kid doesn’t?), make them these Ice Cream Sandwiches from Dr. FrankNknits.

-Play a classic game of checkers on this knitted Checker Board by A Little Homie.
-Wouldn’t this be perfect to pack for trips?
+Play a classic game of chess or checkers on these knitted Checker/Chess Boards by Clare Scope-Farrel.
+Wouldn’t these be perfect to pack for trips?

 More Free Patterns for Kids Stuff: